joealewine/blockchain-rhos/howto/ibp-console-import-nodes.md

 After you import a node into the console, you can also modify its connection information by using the node's **Settings** tab.

+As you will see below, there are two ways to export and import components and identities: in bulk, or one at a time.
+Each fulfills a different use case and has different considerations and limitations.

 ## Limitations
 {: #ibp-console-import-limitations}